-On top of the mountain above Corinth was a temple dedicated to the fertility goddess, Aphrodite.
-Each night a thousand temple priestesses flooded the streets and played the prostitute.
-Corinth was the Bourbon Street of its day - a cesspool of lewdness and perversity.
+On top of the mountain above Corinth was a temple dedicated to the Greek fertility goddess, Aphrodite.

+Each night a thousand temple priestesses flooded the streets and played the prostitute in the name of Aphrodite.
+Corinth was the Bourbon Street of its day.

+It was a cesspool of immorality - a lewd, perverted city.
 Yet it turned out to be fertile ground for the Gospel.